Depoe Bay, Oregon

 Depoe Bay is a city in Lincoln County, Oregon, United States, located on U.S. Route 101 on the Pacific Ocean.
 The population was 1,398 at the 2010 census.
 The bay of the same name is a 6 acre harbor that the city promotes as the world's smallest navigable harbor.

 History

-Depoe Bay was named for Siletz Indian Charles "Charley" Depot who was originally allotted the land in 1894 as part of the Dawes Act of 1887.
-There are conflicting accounts of the origin of his name.
+Depoe Bay was named for Siletz Indian Charles "Charley" Depoe (born Ki-sa Che-wes-cla) who was originally allotted the land in 1894 as part of the Dawes Act of 1887.
 One says he was given the name "Depot Charley" for working at the military depot near Toledo, Oregon.
-The family was later known as "DePoe".
-His original tribal affiliation was Tututni.
+The family was later known as "DePoe" after his son, Robert DePoe attended the Carlisle Indian School.
+His original tribal affiliation was Josua/Tututni.